Lead in Drinking Water: Understanding the Risks and Removal Methods

 Older pipes can introduce lead into water source

-As many as 12 million lead pipes carry drinking water to the homes of 22 million or more people in the U.S.
+Millions of lead pipes carry drinking water to the homes of 22 million people in the United States

 How to Remove Lead from Water